 You guessed it, the neighboring muscle cells...

-which translates into the energy you feel and call upon when you're hiking.
+which translates into the energy you rely upon when you're hiking.

 This is all well and good in a young, active hiker's body.

-But if that hiker stops hiking and passes the 30 year mark or so, the skeletal muscle cells begin to be replaced by fat cells (and some ropey connective tissue).
+But if that hiker stops hiking and passes the 30 year mark give or take), the skeletal muscle cells begin to be replaced by fat cells (and some non functional, ropey connective tissue).

-So to slow down this unwanted conversion of muscle into fat as an aging hiker, stay active!
+To slow down the unwanted conversion of muscle into fat as an aging hiker, stay active!

 In other words, every day give your body plenty of excuses to burn some of that stored energy (i.e. fat) and keep your skeletal muscle cells plentiful.